 - and the most important part, all whilst being professional.

 None of these points call for a guru.
 As a teacher I do not need to be in a position of superior power to lead the class successfully.
 The caveat is that teaching and learning Tai Chi, Qigong and meditation is a different dynamic than traditional academia.
 It doesn’t mean that the qualities and skills of being a good teacher are disregarded.

-When teaching the mind and body connection or spiritual aspects of the practices, students usually experience some level of shift, change, awakening or personal awareness.
+When teaching the mind and body connection or spiritual aspects of the practices, students usually experience some level of shift or change in personal awareness.
 That shift can cause students to become more open, vulnerable and impressionable.
 Students can become quite emotional and even reactive.
 There are teachers out there who exploit students at this vulnerable stage, whether knowingly or unknowingly.
-From my perspective, that creates an even greater need for safe-guarding adults and being the anti-guru.
-Each student is putting their trust in me as a teacher, and that needs to be respected.
+From my perspective, that creates an even greater need for safe-guarding adults and best teaching practice.
+Each student is putting their trust in their teacher, and that needs to be respected.